 Petitioners must be fingerprinted and pass both state and federal background checks, and they must file the petition in a Florida court.
 After the paperwork is submitted, a court may hold a name change hearing to rule on the petition.
 If there are no objections to the change before the hearing date, a judge may grant the petition without a final hearing.
 After the petition is granted, the judge issues a court order in the form of a Florida Name Change Judgment that qualifies as your certified name-change document to be submitted to the appropriate agencies.

 Filing for a name change can be a time-consuming and complicated process, requiring extensive information as well as organization.
-I am a Palm Beach Gardens family law attorney who has been helping clients seek official name changes for 25 years.
+I am a West Palm Beach family law attorney who has been helping clients seek official name changes for 25 years.
 My name is William Wallshein, and I have the knowledge and skill to make sure your petition is filed properly.
 Whether you are seeking a name change following a marriage or divorce, or for another personal reason, I can assist you in filing your petition in Jupiter, Palm Beach, or other cities in South Florida.
 Please call 561-533-1221 or contact me online to schedule a free initial consultation,